endpointservices/mps3/README.md

 # MPS3
 ⚠️ Under development

-## Infraless Database over any s3 storage API.
+## Vendorless Database over any s3 storage API.

-A browser database client for any S3-compatible API.
+An offline-first browser database over any S3-compatible API.

 - Avoid vendor lock-in, your data stays with you.
 - Built for operational simplicity